alan-turing-institute/DetectorChecker/JOSS-paper/paper.md

 To maximize accessibility, and to avoid any issues arising from specific software environments, we have created a web application which provides the principal features of the software in standalone form.
 The web application also affords the possibility of engaging with our team in the analysis of time-evolving defect patterns.
+To the best of our knowledge, this is the first and presently the only web application and R package facilitating spatial analysis of panel-structured images.

 Digital detector screens are crucial high-value components of imaging systems used throughout